Speak with a safari expert

 Ruaha National Park

-Ruaha National Park is a gem of the southern circuit, an enormous and untamed semi-arid wilderness, divided by live-giving river systems and dotted with the pyknic forms of ancient baobabs.
+Ruaha National Park is a gem of the southern circuit, an enormous and untamed semi-arid wilderness, divided by life-giving river systems and dotted with the pyknic forms of ancient baobabs.
 The rugged park supports high densities of herbivores (including sizeable herds of elephants) and one of the largest lion populations on the continent.
 Leopard, cheetah, spotted hyena and African wild dog (painted wolf) sightings are frequent, and some lucky visitors have even managed to spot one of the park’s elusive striped hyenas.

 The protection of the greater Ruaha ecosystem is extended by the contiguous Rungwa, Kizigo, Usangu and Muhezi game reserves, all offering their own African safari experiences.